Bhigwan

-Bhigwan (Marathi: भिगवन) is a town on the border of the Ahmednagar, Pune and Solapur districts in the Indian state of Maharashtra.
-Bhigwan is famous for birdwatching, especially flamingo and wildlife photography.
-It is also famous for its authentic Maharashtrian spicy fish dish.
+Bhigwan is a town on the border of the Ahilyanagar, Pune and Solapur districts in the Indian state of Maharashtra.
+Bhigwan is famous for birdwatching, especially flamingos and wildlife photography.
+It is also famous for its fishes and the authentic Maharashtrian 'Machhi Thali'.

 Geography

-It is located on the Pune-Solapur Highway around 100 km from Pune on the backwaters of the Ujani Dam.
+It is located on the Pune-Solapur Highway around 100km from Pune on the backwaters of the Ujani Dam.
 The distance between Solapur and Bhigwan is 151 km.
 It is also known as mini Bharatpur.

 The Ujani Dam is constructed on the Bhima River.
 The water of the dam has created a shallow wetland and hosts many birds, which serves as an important hotspot for amateur and avid birders.

 Fauna

 At Bhigwan, ducks, herons, egrets, raptors and waders along with flocks of hundreds of flamingos are present.
-At times, 1,000-1,200 flamingos are seen.
+At times, 1,000–1,200 flamingos are seen.
 Low rainfall and low water levels have reduced the birds' numbers.
-More than 230 species of migratory birds are found there, including painted storks, barheaded geese and demoiselle cranes.
+More than 230 species of migratory birds are found here, including painted storks, bar-headed geese and demoiselle cranes.
 These birds are present in the winter season between December and March.
 The birds generally migrate via marine routes and adult females depart from the breeding grounds.

 The backwaters of Ujjani Dam host the greater flamingo, Eurasian spoonbill, bar-headed goose, collared pratincole and osprey.
 Bhigwan hosts the fastest bird of the animal kingdom, the peregrine falcon.

 The dry grasslands, woodlands, swamps, wetlands and backwaters of Bhigwan are the habitat for many species of fish, amphibians, lizards and snakes.